Engagement Through Participation

 Sports Club Contacts

 Aikido A martial art that practices disarming your opponent without inflicting physical harm.
-The club practices at Crawford Gym on Tuesdays from 6:00 PM to 9:00 PM and Fridays at 6:00 PM to 9:00 PM.
+The club practices in the SRC on Tuesdays from 6:00 PM to 9:00 PM, Fridays from 6:00 PM to 9:00 PM, and Saturdays from 11:oo AM to 1:00 PM.

 Badminton Instruction and practice in this fast paced game is given by Charles Norton, who was a badminton official at the 1996 Summer Olympic Games.
-The club practices at the SAC Gym on Friday evenings from 7:00 PM to 9:00pm.
+The club practices in the SRC Gym on Friday evenings from 6:00pm to 9:00pm.

 Ballroom Dance aka "Dancing with the Cards" This instructional group consists of students learning many different styles of ballroom dance.
 Dances include many traditional as well as modern disciplines.
-Practices are held on Tuesday evenings from 7-9:00pm in the SAC Aerobics room.
+Practices are held on Tuesday evenings from 7-10:00pm in the SRC Aerobics room.
 For more info on the Ballroom Dance Club click here.

 Baseball A competitive club team which competes against other local and regional universities.
 Future goals include joining a collegiate club conference and competing at the national level.